Parkman328/aws_immersion/content/db-run-task.md

 ![Postgres Task 6 Image](/images/postgres-task-6.png)

-If you would like to explore the data that we have delviered to Postgres, click on the folowing link:
+If you would like to explore the data that we have delviered to Postgres, go to the folowing link:

 __http://<your_ip_address>:3000__

-This link will open PGAdmin in another window in your browser.
+This link will open SQLPad in another window in your browser.
 Log in with:

 * User: `admin@qlik.com`
 * Password: `Aws_immersion123`